About Accreditation at UNE Online

-Dr. Jayne Pelletier is the Director of Accreditation and Policy for the College of Graduate and Professional Studies (CGPS).
-She oversees accreditation and policy development to support the operational and academic processes of online programs.
+Dr. Jayne Pelletier is the former Director of Accreditation and Policy for the College of Graduate and Professional Studies (CGPS) at the University of New England.
+This position oversees accreditation and policy development to support the operational and academic processes of online programs.

 Why does a college need to be accredited?